SvenSchneiderDVAG/watch-dawg/README.md

 ## Configuration

 You can configure the tool by editing the `config.json` file.
-Also you can change the constant `DOWNLOAD_FOLDER` to your custom download folder in `main.go` file.
+Also you can change the constant `DownloadFolder` to your custom download folder in `main.go` file. eg. "F:/Download" or "C:\\Download"

 ## Disclaimer